-End Consumer Load Group Definition G06 End consumers with a load size of less than or equal to 10 scm/hr and an annual gas usage of less than 15 GJ.
+End Consumer Load Group Definition G06 End consumers with a load size of less than or equal to 10 scm/hr and an annual gas usage of less than 15 GJ in the Central North Island and less than 14 GJ in the Greater Wellington Region.
 This tariff group is subject to a variable only charge.
 Consumers that qualify for this group may opt instead to be subject to G11 tariffs (which contain a fixed element).
-G11 End consumers with a load size of less than or equal to 10 scm/hr and an annual gas usage equal to 15 GJ or greater.
+G11 End consumers with a load size of less than or equal to 10 scm/hr and an annual gas usage equal to 15 GJ or greater in the Central North Island and an annual gas usage equal to 14 GJ or greater in the Greater Wellington Region.
 Consumers that qualify for this group may opt instead to be subject to G06 tariffs (which are variable only).
 G12 End consumers with a load size greater than 10 scm/hr and less than or equal to 25 scm/hr.
 G14 End consumers with a load size greater than 25 scm/hr and less than or equal to 60 scm/hr.
 G16 End consumers with a load size greater than 60 scm/hr and less than or equal to 140 scm/hr.
 G18 End consumers with a load size greater than 140 scm/hr and less than or equal to 200 scm/hr.
 G30 End consumers for whom network services are individually priced.
 G40 End consumers for whom network services are individually priced and who have a time of use meter.